Thomas-Selin/Explainable-Trustworthy-Artificial-Intelligence/README.md

 ### [Lab 5: Explainability of neural networks/deep learning models](Lab_5_Thomas_Selin.ipynb)

-Notebook and data (images) are uploaded.
+Notebook and data (images) have been uploaded.

 ### [Lab 3: Feature Importance and Global Surrogates](Lab_3_Thomas_Selin.ipynb)

-Notebook and model files are uploaded.
+Notebook and model files have been uploaded.